 - d.
 The notice of the intention not to reappoint a faculty member shall inform the faculty member of his or her right under Section I, I, 5 to request promotion and/or tenure consideration within four weeks of receipt of such notice, if such a right exists under Section I, I, 5. - e.
-The notice of the intention not to reappoint a faculty member is adequate if delivered to the faculty member in person, if mailed or sent by express delivery service to the faculty member's latest address on file with the University, return receipt requested, or if sent via email to the faculty member's university email address, return receipt requested, within the time specified in the foregoing schedule.
-In cases in which the non-renewal of a term appointment occurs after full higher review, the notice of intention not to reappoint shall include a statement of reasons as provided in Chapter 3, Part One, Article I, Section J (4). - 2.
+The notice of the intention not to reappoint a faculty member is adequate if delivered to the faculty member in person or if mailed or sent by express delivery service to the faculty member's latest address on file with the University, return receipt requested, within the time specified in the foregoing schedule. - 2.
 Failure of the University, i.e. the department chair or the dean, to provide notice of the intention not to reappoint a faculty member according to the foregoing schedule shall entitle the faculty member to an additional one year reappointment. - 3.
 For purposes of this section, an academic year appointment shall be considered to expire on June 30. - 4.
 In addition to insufficient academic credentials or performance or grave misconduct or neglect of academic responsibility, the causes for which a term appointment may not be renewed are, among other considerations, changes in academic programs, financial constraints, and tenured/non-tenured faculty ratios. - 5.
 If requested by the faculty member, the University, i.e. the chair or the dean, shall provide written explanation for the non-renewal of a term appointment. - 6.
 An appointment may be terminated during the current term, without the notice set out in K, 1 above, for just cause, as set out in Section I, E, 3.